dennisbabkin/OutlookHeaders-Add-in/README.md

     where `command-to-code-sign` must be replaced with your own command to digitally code-sign that specific file.

+    *NOTE: This lame GitHub restriction doesn't allow me to push `vstor_redist.exe` via the web interface into `"OutlookHeaders\Installer\OutlookHeadersInstaller\OutlookHeadersInstaller\Sources"`, which is larger than 25MB.
+Download it yourself from [here](https://www.microsoft.com/en-us/download/details.aspx?id=56961).*

 ### Installation

 The reason we're building several versions of the installer is to provide for different ways of application of this add-in: